 Calvin College offers a study program each fall semester in cooperation with Raday College, the Reformed theological school of Budapest, and Budapest University of Economic Sciences, a university for the social sciences and humanities.
 The institutions are located on the Danube in the heart of Budapest.
 Calvin students may register for a number of core and elective courses in history, sociology, psychology, economics, religion and theology, and business.
 Calvin students take their normal course load while in Budapest: two courses from the Calvin College professor who accompanies and directs the semester, and the remainder from the cooperating institutions.
-For Fall 1994, the director is Kurt C. Schaefer, who will teach Post-socialism in Eastern Europe (Economics 336) and Studies in Eastern

-European Culture (IDIS 312).
+For Fall 1995, the director is Mr. Douglas Howard, who will teach History of Hungary (History 222), Studies in Eastern European Culture (IDIS 312), and Introduction to Hungarian (Hungarian 100).

 To be accepted into the program, students must have completed one year of college studies with a minimum cumulative grade point average of 2.5.
 Selection of students is based on appropriateness of the study to the applicant's college program, class level, and recommendations.
-Information on the program is available from William Stronks, Director of Off-Campus Programs.
+Information on the program is available from the office of Off-Campus Programs.